 The first step to prepare for a camping trip is packing a first aid kit with basic medical supplies.
 This will provide temporary solutions in case an injury occurs.

 Your kit should include:

-- Elastic bandage and butterfly bandages
+- Elastic bandages and butterfly bandages

-- Gauze, gauze pads and adhesive tape
+- Gauze, gauze pads, and adhesive tape

 - Nail clippers